Individual Personal Property FAQ

 Q: What types of personal property am I required to list?

 A: Personal property includes unregistered motor vehicles, unregistered trailers and campers, manufactured homes, boats, boat motors, jet skis, aircraft, and vehicles with multi-year tags.
-Please call the Tax Assessor's Office at (919)496-1397 if you have questions about any items not listed here.
+Please call the Tax Assessor's Office at (919) 496-2172, option 1 if you have questions about any items not listed here.

 Q: When should I list my personal property with the Tax Office?

 A: The month of January is the month when personal property is to be listed each year.
 Personal property must be listed by January 31st of each year to avoid a 10% late listing penalty.

 Q: How is personal property assessed and may I appeal the assessment on my property?

 A: Personal property is assessed at fair market value as of January 1 each year.
 If you do not agree with the assessment of your personal property, you may appeal the value within one month of receiving your tax bill.
 Please contact the Tax Assessor's Office at (919) 496-2172, option 1 if you wish to appeal a value.

 A: A registered vehicle is one which is registered with the North Carolina Division of Motor Vehicles (NCDMV) and which has tags that are not expired.
 Vehicles with current license plates are not required to be listed because they are already listed through the DMV office.